JustACoolGuy/GoldBach2x/README.md

 # GoldBach2x
-Class 2022 HS Student made Goldbach project I made in 1 hour.
+Goldbach project made in 1 hour.
 Will all pairs of numbers (If you know what Goldbach is I don't have to explain).
 It will print ALL pairs.
 For instance (5+3) and (3+5) are recognized as two different pairs in the technical sense.

--Maluchi Ugokwe Jr.
+-Maluchi Ugokwe Jr. HS Class 2022